-You now continue down the valley to Darchen and camp for the night.
+You will now continue down the valley to Darchen and camp for the night.

-At Darchan you board a bus that takes you as far as Chiu Gompa, on the bank of Manasarovar, where you camp for the night.
+At Darchan, you will board a bus that takes you as far as Chiu Gompa, on the bank of Manasarovar, where you will camp for the night.

 This is a rest day, giving you the opportunity to visit the beautiful Manasarovar Lake.

-From Chiu Gompa, you walk for around an hour to Seralung monastery.
-Later, you pay a visit to Trugu monastery and then camp for the night.
+From Chiu Gompa, you will walk for around an hour to Seralung monastery.
+Later, you will pay a visit to Trugu monastery and then camp for the night.

 The next stage is to drive to Gosul Gompa, where there is a camp.
 There is a great hot spring here, so bring your swimming gear!

 You will now drive for five or six hours along a picturesque landscape that includes Manias, Payang and Bhramaputra and several high passes.
 At Saga, the bridge of Bhrama Putra is crossed, after which you will call at Pigutso, where there is another beautiful lake.
 This is where you will camp for the night.